shayanali9/vulnerablenodejsapplication/README.md

 # Vulnerable Node JS Project

-## Goal Updated by NK
+## Goal Updated
-Design web app with Node.js, Express, and MongoDB and RESTful APIs and demonstrate the **OWASP Top Ten** in it.
+Design web app with Node.js, Express, and MongoDB and RESTful APIs and demonstrate the **OWASP Top Ten** in it by ASG

 #### Table of Contents